nkorobkov/nkorobkov.github.io/projects/bank.md

 ### Achievements and Metrics

-App was successfully deployed and used on every session of Summer School of Physics and Math since 2016.
+App was successfully deployed and used on every session of Summer Physical and Mathematical School since 2016.
 During that period it:

 - Was used by more than 400 students and 100 staff members.